This robot trash bin automatically sorts your recyclables for you

 He thought that technology could help.
 “We started looking at the diminishing costs of sensors and robotic components and the increasing accessibility of algorithms and AI systems and we thought, maybe we can build something that does this better than people,” he says.
 It helped that current bins are already expensive—a single set in an airport might cost $1,200.
 “These are just shiny metal tubes that don’t do anything for you.
 So we thought we could build a robot that is price competitive and adds a ton more value.”

-You can use the bin essentially like any trash bin, although you have to throw it one piece of trash at a time for the system to recognize it.
+You can use the bin essentially like any trash bin, although you have to throw in one piece of trash at a time for the system to recognize it.
 When a bottle or container goes in the bin, the lid automatically closes, and a camera and sensors send data about the item to software that classifies it and sorts it into the correct internal bin.
 After three to five seconds, it’s ready for the next item.

 Some organizations have argued that a low-tech solution could work.
 A nonprofit called Recycle Across America, for example, argues that the biggest problem recycling faces today is contamination when recycling is sorted incorrectly—China stopped accepting most recyclables from other countries because contamination rates were so high—and simply adding clear, consistent labels to bins could fix that.
 Yhap is more skeptical that this type of labeling scheme can be adopted, and thinks that better labels alone won’t solve the problem.